AI UX Design: Non-Traditional UX design process for AI products

 • What frameworks are accessible and affordable for us to use (e.g., machine learning, NLP, computer vision)?

 During the technical discovery stage, we also address questions about the capabilities of natural language processing (NLP), continuous improvement of language and machine learning models, data security, and gathering user feedback on AI performance.
+This is where the integration of an AI tool can significantly enhance our process by automating tasks and improving efficiency.

 That’s where we can finally start thinking of solutions, so we together with the development team lock ourselves up for a few sessions of intense brainstorming to find the best way to address customer needs while also staying within what’s technically possible and within budget.